dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1327: Denmark's decriminalization recognizes personal use.
+### T1327: Denmark decriminalized small amounts of marijuana in 2003.

 |Support|
 |---|